 There are several ways to do “call” (i.e. cover the ED/hospital at night).

 Like the day work: There are dedicated night radiologists or even a whole “emergency radiology” division who sit in the room with you.
 You probably send the radiographs and ultrasounds straight to them to be over-read immediately.
 You likely read out CT (and MRI if performed after hours) with them 1-on-1 like a daytime rotation and then submit the report after discussing the case.
-Your prelim report will reflect an attending’s vision.
+Your prelim report, if anyone can even seen it, will reflect an attending’s vision.
 As you get more advanced or they learn to trust you, they may let you sign your stuff prior to discussion, but anything weird is still gonna get their eyeballs early on.
 Sure, you’re there to see more fat stranding for your education, but your real value is mostly to answer the phone and deal with the technologists.

-Pseudo-independent call: You don’t talk about most cases with anyone, but they’re still totally there, if not in the room then somewhere else on-site.
+Pseudo-independent call: You don’t talk about most cases with anyone, but they’re still totally there, if not in the room then on the list from somewhere.
 You read the cases and submit prelims independently, but you’ll be overread in short order.
 If you have questions or a tough case, the expectation is likely that you’ll call them.
 After all, they’re going to change it before you can do much damage anyway.
 If you make a strange call or the patient seems incongruously sick/healthy, the ED will wait for the final read to do anything.
 They may even call over to get it instead of calling you.
+In some cases, you read alone but reports aren’t released to clinicians until final signed by an attending.
+In others, residents are overread by fellows who are in turn overread by attendings.
 In short, you only kinda matter.
-In some cases, residents are overread by fellows who are overread by attendings.

 Shift length is also important.
 14-hour shifts from 5pm-7am are a lot more painful than 10-hour shifts from 9pm-7am, but obviously, there’s no free lunch.
 If evenings are covered separately, you’ll be working a bunch of evening shifts at some point unless you have late staff coverage instead.
 Having worked pretty much every combination of shift over my training, including solo 24-hour calls, I think splitting evenings and deep nights and having a relatively short night float shift is preferable for both education, sleep, and—most importantly—patient care.